 This permission lets CleanMyMac X scan your Photos library and find various useless items in the Photo Junk module.

-Accessing the Calendars permission ensures normal operability of the Uninstaller module.
+Accessing the Calendars permission ensures the normal operability of the Uninstaller module.

 Accessing the Contacts privacy control is also required by the Uninstaller module.

 Thanks for your trust!
 Now, you can start your Smart Scan and do some cleanup.